 Dividends on the Series C redeemable convertible preferred stock, Series B redeemable convertible preferred stock and Series A redeemable convertible preferred stock are payable simultaneously or prior and in preference to any declaration, payment or set aside of any dividend on the Series 1 redeemable convertible preferred stock or common stock (other than dividends on shares of common stock payable in shares of common stock).
-A dividend of \$0.447 per annum for each share of Series C redeemable convertible preferred stock has to be accrued but is only payable when, as and if declared by the Board of directors, a dividend of \$0.219 per annum for each share of Series B redeemable convertible preferred stock has to be accrued but is payable only when, as and if declared by the Board of \$0.126 per annum for each share of Series A redeemable convertible preferred stock has to be accrued but is payable only when, as and if declared by the Board of Directors (the "Accruing Dividends").
+A dividend of \$0.149 per annum for each share of Series C redeemable convertible preferred stock has to be accrued but is only payable when, as and if declared by the Board of directors, a dividend of \$0.073 per annum for each share of Series B redeemable convertible preferred stock has to be accrued but is payable only when, as and if declared by the Board of Directors and a dividend of \$0.042 per annum for each share of Series A redeemable convertible preferred stock has to be accrued but is payable only when, as and if declared by the Board of Directors (the "Accruing Dividends").